unwitting/covid-business-support/src/markdown-pages/index.md

 ### Other locations

 Other locations may be available soon: I've started this to support my local businesses as quickly as possible, so my focus has been on [Edinburgh](/businesses/locations/edinburgh).
 If you're a developer in the UK, get in touch with me on [Twitter](https://twitter.com/unwttng) and we can talk about setting you up as a local contributor for a new area.

+## Finally

+This site is **totally unofficial** and **unaffiliated** with any government or health bodies.
+It's literally just a hand of support being put out by somebody who's main skills lie in making a quick website.
+The project was kicked off by [Jack Preston](https://twitter.com/unwttng) and they reached out for local contributors from there.

+**All advice or information on this site should take a second place to current official recommendations on how to stay safe**.